wrobit/wrobit/README.md

 # whoami

 Software developer based in Poland.
 CS graduate at University of Silesia.
 Interested in web development, design and software engineering.
-Currently working at [Limur](https://limur.pl/) as React Developer.
+Currently working at [Limur](https://limur.pl/) as Software Developer.

 ## Tech-stack